A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-\textbf{{MMT functions. }} MMT has three major functional layers, shown in Figure~\ref{fig:MMT-functinalities}, independent of video codecs~\cite{jung2015overview}: encapsulation, signaling, and delivery.
-Encapsulation functional layer is responsible for encapsulating MPUs, which are complied with ISOBMFF~\cite{Information2012Part12}.
-Thereby, it enables easy conversion between storage and delivery format~\cite{lim2014new}.
-MMT is beneficial to the broadcasting system because MPUs are self-contained, which means that they can completely decode at the terminal without requiring any further information.
-Signaling functional layer is responsible for signaling messages and delivery management (e.g., CI, PI and ADC).
-Delivery functional area defines the application layer protocol that supports packetized streaming including the payload format through a heterogeneous network environment.
-Delivery functional area also provides Multiplexing, flow control and cross layer.
-Cross layer ability provides exchanging QoS between application layer and transport layer.\\

-{\textbf{MMT data transmission. }Regarding MMT data transmission, each MMTP session consists of one MMTP flow~\cite{jung2015overview}.
-MMTP flow is defined as all packet flows that are delivered to the same IP and port destination.
-A MMT flow may carry multiple assets, which are identified with a unique packet\_id.
-MMTP packet uses two types of sequence number as different purposes: packet\_counter and packet\_sequence\_number. packet\_counter represents sequence of packets in a delivery session and it is regardless of the value of packet\_id. packet\_counter enables packet loss detection.
-However, packet\_sequence\_number is the sequence number specific to each packet\_id (each asset).
+{\textbf{MMT data transmission.}~Regarding MMT data transmission, each MMTP session consists of one MMTP flow~\cite{jung2015overview}.
+MMTP flow is defined as all packet flows that are delivered to the same IP and port destination. {An} MMT flow may carry multiple assets, which are identified with a unique packet\_id.
+MMTP packet uses two types of sequence number {for} different purposes: packet\_counter and packet\_sequence\_number. packet\_counter represents {a} sequence of packets in a delivery session regardless of the value of packet\_id. packet\_counter enables packet loss detection.
+However, packet\_sequence\_number is the sequence number specific to each packet\_id~(each asset).

-Initially, MMT was designed for broadcast networks (over UDP/IP) with reserved channel capacity.
+Initially, MMT was designed for broadcast networks~(over UDP/IP) with reserved channel capacity.
 Therefore, congestion control was left to the implementation of the senders.
 However, MMT inherently supports receiver and sender feedback for stream thinning and bitstream switching.
-It also may support any Receiver-driven Layered Multicast (RLM)\nomenclature{RLM}{Receiver-driven Layered Multicast}-based congestion control algorithms (e.g., WEBRC, TFMCC).}
+It also may support any Receiver-driven Layered Multicast~(RLM)\nomenclature{RLM}{Receiver-driven Layered Multicast}-based congestion control algorithms~(e.g., WEBRC, TFMCC).}\\

-MMT has four modes for payload format; MPU mode to transport MPU packetized streaming, Signaling mode to transfer signaling information, Repair symbol mode to carry FEC repair data, and also Generic File Delivery (GFD)~\nomenclature{GFD}{Generic File Delivery} mode, which transports all types of files.\\